Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 Few things are as magical in the summertime as watching fireflies light up sky.
 But with the numbers of fireflies dwindling, how can you enjoy the magic of summer while encouraging the firefly population?
 The steps to have a hospitable yard for fireflies are really quite simple.

 Although experts don’t know for certain, they blame two main factors for dwindling firefly populations: development and light pollution.
 And while you can’t necessarily decrease urbanization of areas, you can make your yard more hospitable by establishing native plants.

-Creating a Hospitable Environment for Fireflies
+Creating a Friendly Environment for Fireflies

 - Grow your lawn a little longer than normal or consider letting it get a little shaggy around the edges of your yard.
 Fireflies tend to rest on tall blades of grass during the day (females don’t fly, but males do), and will first make their appearances in those tall grassy areas at night.

 - Plant native trees and flowers.
 Plant pine trees, but only if they are native to your area.
 Pine trees are the preferred habitat of fireflies.
 Their dense foliage layers block out light, and their dropped needles provide the perfect area for firefly larvae to thrive.

 - Fireflies also eat pollen and nectar, so provide an array of sweet, blooming plants.

 - Create a wood pile, or stack broken branches together in one area.
 Like other garden critters, fireflies like to lay eggs on rotting wood.
 The rotting wood increases humidity and increases the likelihood of the presence of larvae prey, such as snails, slugs, and worms.
 Place the wood pile in loose stacks in a naturally dark area, such as under trees.